Though I Am Gone: Plot summary

-The film is largely based on interviews the deceased woman's husband, Wang Jingyao.
+The film is largely based on interviews with the deceased woman's husband, Wang Jingyao.
 Jingyao documented the events leading up to and following his wife's death, including photos of her corpse, using a small 35mm stills camera.
 He did not witness the process of his wife's death, but the helplessness and sadness that Wang Jingyao felt through the lens of his responses is evident.
 What the interviewer can do is to record the feelings and the experience of the interviewees truthfully.

 The film shows the hidden perspectives, experiences and memories that are buried deeply within normal Chinese citizens during the Maoist periods and the Cultural Revolution through the use of personal and subjective records.
 The film also illustrates the scale of the terror that was unleashed by listing the 201 names on the screen at the end of film, in a four-minute incomplete roll call of the teachers that were killed in Beijing, China during the August 1966 Cultural Revolution.
 The list of names act as a reminder to the audience about the wrongful murderous killings by the Red Guards that was encouraged and permitted by Mao during the movement and also to pay respect to those who have tragically died in the violent revolution.